 When you wash your hair you want to remove things that coat it.
 So why would you want to wash and/or condition hair with a product that aims to coat when you’re aiming to un-coat?

 Our perspective?
 First of all, at Hairstory we have taken an aggressive stand against traditional shampoo in general.
 Our company is based on our invention of New Wash, a revolutionary product in hair cleansing based on oils rather than detergent.
-It doesn’t damage hair and skin, so conditioner isn’t required at all.
+It doesn’t damage hair and skin, or strip natural oil, so conditioner isn’t required at all.

 Second of all, silicones provide a thin, waterproof coating on the hair, right?
-And when you wash your hair you want to remove things that coat it.
-So why would you want to wash and/or condition hair with a product that aims to coat when you’re aiming to un-coat?
+And when you wash your hair you want to remove things that coat it (i.e. oil, dirt, build-up from styling products).
+So why would you want to wash and/or condition with a hair product that aims to coat when you’re aiming to un-coat?

 * * *